Removing the “Powered by WordPress” text from the site footer is crucial if you are working on a website for a client.

 Don’t forget to click the Update File button once you are done editing the file.

-3. Removing Powered by WordPress by Creating a Custom Footer Template
+3. By Creating a Custom Footer Template

-Another method you can use to remove the Powered by WordPress credit on your site footer is by creating a custom footer template.
-This is the best method if you want to further customize your footer.
 Not only you can remove the credit, but you can also create a custom layout and add any content you like.
 You can use a theme builder like Elementor Pro, Divi Builder, Brizy Pro, or JetThemeCore from Crocoblock to create a custom footer template.

-In this example, we will show you how to create a custom footer template using Elementor Pro.
-You can get the pro version of Elementor on its official website.
 Activate Elementor Pro right away once installed.
 Once you are ready, go to Templates -> Theme Builder on your WordPress dashboard.
 Click the Footer tab followed by the Add New button to create a new template.

 Give your template a name and click the CREATE TEMPLATE button to start creating the template with the Elementor editor.

 As you can see, there are several ready-made footer templates you can choose from on the templates library.
 Simply select one and click the INSERT button to use it.
 Or, if you want to create the template from scratch instead, you can simply close the templates library to open the Elementor editor.
-In this example, we will create the custom template from a ready-made template.
-You can read this post for more detailed instructions on how to create a custom footer with Elementor.

 Once the template is imported to the Elementor editor, you can replace the default content and settings.